SQL Interview Questions

 Durability: durability simply means that once a transaction has been committed, it will remain so, come what may even power loss, crashes or errors.

-40) What is the difference among NULL value, zero and blank space?Ans: A NULL value is not same as zero or a blank space.
-A NULL value is a value which is 'unavailable, unassigned, unknown or not applicable'.
-On the other hand, zero is a number and blank space is treated as a character.
+Ans: A NULL value is not the same as zero or a blank space.
+A NULL value is a value which is 'unavailable, unassigned, unknown or not applicable.'
+On the other hand, zero is a number, and a blank space is treated as a character.

-41) What is the usage of SQL functions?
+51) What is the usage of SQL functions?

-42) Which are the different case manipulation functions in SQL?
+53) Which are the different case manipulation functions in SQL?

 There are three case manipulation functions in SQL:

-44) Which function is used to return remainder in a division operator in SQL?
+57) Which function is used to return remainder in a division operator in SQL?

 The MOD function returns the remainder in a division operation.